Frank Benton

 Frank Benton (July 5, 1852 – February 28, 1919) was an American entomologist, researcher, beekeeping innovator and author.

-Benton was born in Coldwater, Michigan, and obtained his BSc. and M.Sc. from Michigan State Agricultural College.
-He later studied at the University of Tennessee, the University of Munich, and the University of Athens.
+Benton was born in Coldwater, Michigan, and obtained his B.Sc. and M.Sc. from Michigan State Agricultural College.
+He later studied at the University of Tennessee, the Ludwig-Maximilians-Universität München, and the University of Athens.
 He was a member of various organizations: Bureau of Entomology in the United States Department of Agriculture, Entomological Society of Washington, North American Beekeepers Association, National Geographic Society and the American Association for the Advancement of Science.
 He is also known for invention of special mailing cage for shipping queen bees (Benton Cage).
 Benton is the author of two books, Bee-Keeping and The Honey Bee (1896).